Kurento/kurento/source/features/logging.rst

        --gst-debug-level=3 \
        --gst-debug="Kurento*:4,kms*:4"

-- Set the environment variable *GST_DEBUG*.
+- You can also replace the command-line arguments with the environment variable *GST_DEBUG*.
 For example, run:

   .. code-block:: bash

      export GST_DEBUG="3,Kurento*:4,kms*:4"
      /usr/bin/kurento-media-server

-If you are using the *apt-get* installation of KMS, then you can also configure the *GST_DEBUG* variable in the KMS configuration file, */etc/default/kurento-media-server*:
+If you are using the native packages (installing KMS with *apt-get*) and running KMS as a system service, then you can also configure the *GST_DEBUG* variable in the KMS service settings file, */etc/default/kurento-media-server*:

   .. code-block:: bash

      # Logging level.
      export GST_DEBUG="3,Kurento*:4,kms*:4"

-Logs will be colored by default, but colors can be explicitly disabled in the same two ways explained here: either with ``--gst-debug-no-color`` or with ``export GST_DEBUG_NO_COLOR=1``.
+Logs will be colored by default, but colors can be explicitly disabled in the same two ways: either with ``--gst-debug-no-color`` or with ``export GST_DEBUG_NO_COLOR=1``.
+When running KMS as a system service, this option is enabled in order to generate clean logs without strange terminal ANSI color escape sequences.

 Suggested levels
 ================

 Here are some tips on what logging components and levels could be most useful depending on what is the issue to be analyzed.
-They are given in the environment variable form, so they can be copied directly into the KMS configuration file, */etc/default/kurento-media-server*:
+They are given in the environment variable form, so they can be copied directly into the KMS KMS service settings file, */etc/default/kurento-media-server*:

 The **default suggested level** is what KMS sets automatically when it is started as a system service from the init scripts: